 To evaluate the nominees for each award and to select winners in each category.

-To plan and carry out the awards ceremony held during the Society of American Archivists Annual Meeting.

 To review suggestions for new awards, develop criteria and guidelines, and make recommendations to the SAA Council.

 II.
 Committee Selection, Size, and Length of Terms

 The Awards Committee is composed of two committee co-chairs and the chairs of each of the awards subcommittees.